y3owk1n/govim/README.md

 ### Consideration (NOT roadmap)

-- Better UI representation for action menu (maybe auto edge detection like tooltip in browser, that will place itself around the element based on the space available around it)
 - Find a way to auto deduplicate hints that are targeting the same point
 - Homerow supports `continuous clicks`, is that something important?
-- Research if there's a good way to implemet visual hint mode where we can select text?
-Doing this with accessibility seems a little hard and vague
 - Test suites, but am lazy for it
 - Implements launch agent with `start-service` and `stop-service`?
 Though I am fine just doing it in my nix config directly
 - Better app icon and menubar icon